guardian/typerighter/docs/01-running-locally.md

+# Dependencies
+We will need dev-nginx: `brew install dev-nginx`

+# Set up

+Run `dev-nginx setup-app ./nginx/nginx-mapping.yml` from the root of the project.

 # Basic developer run

 Get credentials for Composer profile then run `./script/start` and visit `localhost:9000` to confirm the service came up correctly.